rricharz/Tu56/README.md

 A driver to use tu56 with the PiDP-11 and PiDP-8 are included.

+**Hardware requirements**

+This TU 56 simulator has been tested on the PiDP-11 and PiDP-8 using a Raspberry Pi 4B.
+A considerable effort has been made to reduce the CPU usage to acceptable levels.
+It should therefore also work on Raspberry PI 3B  and Raspberry Pi 3B+ models.
+Please send your positive or negative feedback on using tu56 on Raspberry Pi 3 models to rricharz77@gmail.com, so that I can update these requirements.

+Slower Raspberry Pi models are not recommended.

 **Download the program**

 I recommend using "git clone" to download the program.
 This allows for very easy upgrades.